Wirral Transport Museum

 Wirral Transport Museum is a museum situated approximately 1/2 mi from the Mersey Ferry service at Woodside, Birkenhead, England.

-A vintage tram service links the museum and the ferry at certain times.
-Admission into the museum is free with a broad selection of vintage and classic vehicles, including trams, buses, cars, motorcycles, mopeds, bikes, and a fire engine.
-It also includes views of ongoing projects in the museum's workshops, a 26 feet long model railway layout, a reconstructed 1930s garage scene and various other transport-related static exhibits.
+A tram line links the museum to the ferry terminal at Woodside.
+The museum closed in April 2023.

 History

 The museum was established in 1995 as the tram shed for the Wirral Tramway.
 In 2009, as part of its Strategic Asset Review, owners Wirral Borough Council planned to dispose of the museum, transferring it to a Community Development Trust.
 It recommended that "... the specialist role of the Transport Museum be protected as far as possible."
 By 2014, the council was in discussions to hand over management of the museum to a volunteer organisation.
-The museum volunteers and its staff look forward to developing the museum further.

 In 2011, the museum welcomed comedian Ken Dodd, who took a ride on one of the trams for a BBC documentary.

-Owenership of the museum was transferred in March 2023 from Wirral Council to Big Heritage, a non-profit company that also runs the Western Approaches Museum and two visitor attractions in Chester.
+Ownership of the museum was transferred in March 2023 from Wirral Council to Big Heritage, a non-profit company that also runs the Western Approaches Museum and two visitor attractions in Chester.
 The council revealed that it cost £85,000 a year to run the museum, which attracts around 6,000 visitors per year.
 Big Heritage were granted a 25-year lease and hope to increase visitor numbers to 40,000 a year.
+The museum was closed in April 2023.
+It is hoped that it will reopen in the summer of 2026.

 Trams

 The tramway collection was set up in collaboration with volunteers from Merseyside Tramway Preservation Society.

-The Wirral Tramway commenced service in April 1995 with the Hong Kong-built, 1948-style units.
-Operated under contract by Blackpool Tramways for Wirral Borough Council, who took overall control in 2005.
+The Wirral Tramway commenced service in April 1995 with the Hong Kong-built, 1948-style units, operated under contract by Blackpool Tramways for Wirral Borough Council, who took overall control in 2005.

 Hong Kong tramcar 69, which bears the name of George Francis Train & Phileas Fogg, received a new 'Prenton style' livery in 2005.
 Hong Kong tramcar 70, named Thomas Brassey after the well known 19th century railroad builder, has been painted in a fictional 'Birkenhead Blue' livery (which was only ever carried by the town's bus fleet after 1934).

 Liverpool 245, a Baby Grand owned by National Museums Liverpool but kept at Birkenhead since 2006, was restored to operational use by the Merseyside Tramway Preservation Society.
 This was funded with the help of a £50,000 lottery heritage fund grant in 2010, with completion of the restoration in 2014.

-Other operational trams of the fleet include Birkenhead 20, Wallasey 78, Liverpool 762 and Lisbon 730.
-Meanwhile, horse-drawn tram Liverpool 43 is on display within the museum.
+Other operational trams of the fleet included Birkenhead 20, Wallasey 78, Liverpool 762 which were transferred to Crich Tramway Village in 2025 and Lisbon 730 which was moved to Beamish Museum transport collection in 2024.
+Meanwhile, horse-drawn tram Liverpool 43 was transported to its new home on Friday, 3rd November 2023, to Hooton Park Hangars.